UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 Now, let's learn how to make this design ourselves.

-First, load an empty design by clicking *File&rarr;Load example* and selecting "empty" from the "Load example" list:
+First, load an empty design by clicking *File&rarr;Load example* and selecting "empty" from the "Load example DNA design" list:

 ![](images/example_empty.png)